autumn-mck/gnss-war-room/ReadMe.md

 Start up the container for the MQTT broker: `podman compose up`

-Now, while the container is running, set a password for publishing to the broker: `podman exec mosquitto mosquitto_passwd -b /etc/mosquitto/passwd gnssreceiver <password>`.
+Now, while the container is running, set a password for publishing to the broker: `podman exec mosquitto mosquitto_passwd -b /etc/mosquitto/passwd gnssreceiver <password>`, replacing `<password>` with a password of your choosing, e.g. "Joshua".
 Create a file called `.env`, with the contents `GNSS_PUBLISHER_PASSWORD=<password>`.

 Finally, restart the broker container for it to read the new password.